team18300/fssfll/index.md

 - Bluetooth: Other ev3 Python users have reported that Bluetooth is not reliable and is therefore not currently recommended.

 ## Lessons
-- [Lesson 1](./lesson1/lesson1.md) : Using the simulator write a python script to move virtual blocks into scoring areas
+- [Create Your First Python Program](./lessons/lesson1/lesson1.md) : Using the simulator write a python script to move virtual blocks into scoring areas
+- [Code Debugging](./lessons/debugging/debugging.md) : How to debug your python program
 - [Lesson 2](./lesson2/lesson2.md) : Use the EV3 robot write a python script to move blocks into scoring areas
 - [Lesson 3](./lesson3/lesson3.md) : Use a new program to solve M09 using both the simulator and real-world EV3 bot.
 - [Rename the EV3 Robot](./rename/rename.md) : Use SSH in Visual Studio Code to give the EV3 robot a unique name.